Papeete: History of Papeʻete

-In 1902, it became necessary to move the post office of Papeʻetē to another location.
+In 1902, it became necessary to move the post office of Papeʻete to another location.
 Instead of demolishing it and rebuilding it at the new site, it was lifted from the subsoil and moved as a whole on a Decauville railway.

-Previously, during the construction of the Faʻaiere water tower with a capacity of 150,000 litres for the drinking water supply of the city of Papeʻetē, a difference in altitude of 37 metres was overcome with a light railway laid on a 220 metre long inclined plane.
+Previously, during the construction of the Faʻaiere water tower with a capacity of 150,000 litres for the drinking water supply of the city of Papeʻete, a difference in altitude of 37 metres was overcome with a light railway laid on a 220 metre long inclined plane.
 A winch driven by a 12-horsepower Fowler or Decauville locomobile carried three narrow gauge railway trucks at a time, consuming up to 200 kg of coal per day for about sixty journeys.
-Paul Decauville mentioned in a letter to Governor Theodore Lacascade, dated 18 June 1891, an order for "15 km of portable rail tracks and about 12,000 francs of rolling stock, payable in three years", presumably for a tramway from Papeʻetē to Punaʻauia operated by hand or animals.
+Paul Decauville mentioned in a letter to Governor Theodore Lacascade, dated 18 June 1891, an order for "15 km of portable rail tracks and about 12,000 francs of rolling stock, payable in three years", presumably for a tramway from Papeʻete to Punaʻauia operated by hand or animals.